 Working with the instinctual drives

-Nowhere is the call for self-compassion, patience and respect for the process as great as when we want to work with the instincts.
+Nowhere is the call for self-compassion, patience, and respect for the process as great as when we want to work with the instincts.
 They are, after all, almost literally — or at least, as close as we get to — wild animals inside us.
-They are not shy in the sense that they keep away, but they are automatic, fast as lightning and often happen before we realise what’s going on.
+They are not shy in the sense that they keep away, but they are automatic, fast as lightning, and often happening before we realise what’s going on.
 To a large extent, they are designed to operate under our conscious radar.
 This is so that we will automatically carry out behaviours necessary for our survival, regardless of whether we “feel like it today” or not.
 In this respect, they are, in fact, exceptionally “wild” parts of us.

-Watching, accepting and allowing
+Watching, accepting, and allowing